 IBM expects its employees to conduct business in accordance with the highest ethical standards, and maintains Business Conduct Guidelines that employees are required to follow.
-IBM strictly complies with all laws and regulations on bribery, corruption and prohibited business practices.
+IBM strictly complies with the Foreign Corrupt Practices Act and all laws and regulations on bribery, corruption and prohibited business practices.
+IBM does not offer employment or any other form of work experience (paid or unpaid) in exchange for obtaining business or other advantages for IBM.
 IBM Global Procurement maintains IBM’s policy regarding conflict minerals.

 IBM makes available to all employees open communications channels for suggestions and complaints to management.
 IBM maintains channels for direct contact with the Corporate Office for employee complaints, including any form of harassment including sexual harassment.

 IBM will perform business audits to ensure adherence to our policies, practices and procedures.
 We will keep records in accordance with local laws and regulations.